 It is because of these reasons and more that different movements have to be understood from its own privileges.
 A poor Dalit/Muslim queer woman is that much the more susceptible to violence and oppression in a casteist/anti minority country like India than many of the other oppressed sections.
 At the same time, the chances of a poor Christian woman being oppressed in a Muslim majority country like Pakistan are higher than a poor Muslim woman from the same country.
 There may or may not be degrees of oppression, but it is important to understand oppression from different contexts and identities.

 - This post is a small introductory note to self regarding works that need to be read, studied and then hopefully, blogged.
-Some of these thoughts arose during discussions with my spiritual mentor, whose identity shall be revealed by and by.
+Some of these thoughts arose during discussions with my spiritual mentor.